briansmith337/zulip/templates/zerver/help/configure-missed-message-emails.md

 ## Include organization name in subject line

-If you belong to multiple Zulip organizations, it can be helpful to have the name of the organization in the subject line of your missed message emails.
+If you belong to multiple Axxess organizations, it can be helpful to have the name of the organization in the subject line of your missed message emails.

 {start_tabs}